 Improvements/updating:Improvements are additional features in a home: expanded deck/patios, finished basements, special landscaping.
 Updating in older homes consists of all sorts of things: kitchen cabinet replacements, bathrooms, even the sewer line to the street can be considered “updated”.

 How many homes are in direct competition with your home?
 The lower this number is, the better it is for the price of your home.
 If you are competing with new home construction or resales in the area, you will have to consider that the buyers are looking at all of these.
 Your home is part of the inventory on the market and will need to compare to these properties.

-Taking the above factors into consideration, we will prepare a “comparitive market analysis” or “broker’s price opinion”.
-We examine your property and compare it to both homes currenty on the market (competition) and homes that have recently sold (comps).
+Taking the above factors into consideration, we will prepare a “comparative market analysis” or “broker’s price opinion”.
+We examine your property and compare it to both homes currently on the market (competition) and homes that have recently sold (comps).

 The current market determines the value of your home.

 Who sets the price on my home?You the owner are in charge of setting the price.
 Your decision should be based on solid, facts and figures provided by your Realtor.
 Sellers should always be very careful not to select a listing agent based on their “estimate of value”.
 A good Realtor should be chosen based on reputation, service and the proven success of their marketing plan.
 Realtors do not control the market.

 Properties that are competitively priced generally encourage reasonable offers, fair negotiations and a smooth closing.
 When your property goes on the market, there will be a “flurry” of activity.
 This activity comes from the buyers that have been patiently waiting for a new property to come on the market.
 Generally, these are the same buyers who have been looking at all of your competition.
 If your home appears on the market, all pretty and priced competitively, you stand a very good chance of selling quickly.